Airlines suspend China flights due to coronavirus outbreak

-(Reuters) - Airlines are suspending flights to China in the wake of the new coronavirus outbreak.
+(Reuters) - Airlines have been suspending flights to China or modifying service in response to the coronavirus outbreak.

 Below are details (in alphabetical order):

--American Airlines - extends suspension of China and Hong Kong flights through April 24 from March 27 earlier
+-American Airlines (AAL.O) - Extends suspension of China and Hong Kong flights through April 24

 -Air Seoul - The South Korean budget carrier suspended China flights from Jan.
 28 until further notice.